JapneetSingh5/100-days-of-code/log.md

-# 100 Days Of Code - Log
+# 100 Days Of Code - Log for R1

 ### Day 8: June ,8 2020